DialRC/GetGoingData/README.md

 # GetGoingData

 ## Introduction

 This repository contains data we collected via the GetGoing phone dialogue system starting from May 3 2019.
 This dataset includes Google ASR transcriptions and recordings for each call.
 For the first public version, we removed all calls from our developers (including advisors) and calls that have empty user speech.
 Some calls may be spam (machine speech), these are to be removed in the next version.

+The paper describing the system, as well as a portion of the data collected, can be found at https://arxiv.org/pdf/1909.01322.pdf

 To talk to the system, you can call +1(412)259-5311.